jonathanbossenger/wp-local-env/README.md

 ### Installing WordPress

-You'd think that given this has a `wp` prefix, it would include a way to install WordPress?
-Well, that was never the goal.
-The goal is, and always was, to make something that gave you the local infrastructure you to install WordPress in the way you prefer.
-[Download](https://wordpress.org/download/) and extract the zip to the site directory, use [WP-CLI](https://developer.wordpress.org/cli/commands/core/download/), or use whatever you want.
-It's up to you.
-That's the point.
+Originally, it was intended that wp-local-env would not have a default way to install WordPress.
+However, it's something that will be included in a later version, once it works across all operating systems.
+In the meantime, install WordPress in the way you prefer.
+[Download](https://wordpress.org/download/) and extract the zip to the site directory, use [WP-CLI](https://developer.wordpress.org/cli/commands/core/download/), or whatever you want.

 ## Additional Software